Miami-Dade County Theft Crime Attorney

 A Miami-Dade County theft crime lawyer can help navigate these complex cases and develop a defense strategy to address any aggravating factors.

-How to Beat Theft Charges in Miami?
+How to Beat Theft Charges With a Theft Attorney in Miami?

 If you believed you had ownership or consent to use the property, this can also serve as a valid defense.
 Other potential defenses may involve proving you acted under coercion or duress or identifying procedural violations by law enforcement, such as unlawful searches or arrests.